 Influencer outreach can take many forms.
 When it comes to leveraging press releases, you may want to reach out to noteworthy publications with information about the press release.
 Influencer outreach also includes guest blogging and more direct promotion.
 There are a number of sites and blogs that reviews apps.
 Getting your app on one of these sites may improve your chances of going viral or, at the very least, being seen by your target market.

-If you’re ready to start pitching, here are few sites to get you started:
+If you’re ready to start pitching, here are a few sites to get you started:

 Finally, review management is going to make or break your digital image.
 It’s important for app developers to keep up with the reviews on the Andriod or iOs app stores.
 If reviews from users are bringing up legitimate issues, fix them!
 Make sure your app has been properly tested and reviewed before pitching it to the sites above.
 And when faced with negative reviews, do your best to respond with an action plan for solving the user’s issues.